HiteshSharma-github/Hit--Programming-Language/README.md

 ./hit.sh <name-of-hit-file>
 ```

-I have an `example.cobra` file in the root directory of this repository.
+I have an `example.hit` file in the root directory of this repository.
 You can run it by running the following command in your terminal:
 ```shell
 python execute.py example.hit